Medicare Advantage Vs Medigap (Medicare Supplement)

 One key difference between Medicare Advantage and Medigap (Medicare Supplement) plans lies in their cost structures and coverage options.
 Medicare Advantage plans often have lower premiums compared to Medigap plans, but they may require copayments for doctor visits and medical services.
 On the other hand, Medigap plans generally have higher premiums but offer more comprehensive coverage with little to no copayments.

 Prescription drug coverage is another aspect that sets these plans apart.
 Medicare Advantage plans often include prescription drug coverage, whereas Medigap plans do not.
-However, beneficiaries of Medigap plans can enroll in a separate Medicare Part D plan to obtain prescription drug coverage.
+However, beneficiaries of Medigap plans can also enroll in a standalone Medicare Part D (aka Medicare PDP or prescription drug plan) plan to obtain prescription drug coverage.

-When it comes to out-of-pocket expenses, Medicare Advantage plans have a maximum out-of-pocket limit for in-network services, while Medigap plans cover most or all out-of-pocket costs, except for specific plans like K and L which have their own limits.
+When it comes to out-of-pocket expenses, Medicare Advantage plans have a maximum out-of-pocket limit for in-network services to protect you from unlimited costs, while Medigap plans cover most or all out-of-pocket costs, except for specific plans like K and L which have their own limits.

 Choosing the Right Plan